LindholmLabs/OOP-Projects-Java/README.md

 ## Assignment 4 (Tetris):
 A tetris game built using Java and Swing.
 - Implementing dynamic game speed adjustments based on the player's accumulated points.
-- Guidelines highlighting where the currently falling block will land.¨
+- Guidelines highlighting where the currently falling block will land.
 - Advanced controlls, Arrow up <kbd>&uarr;</kbd> rotates currently falling block 90°.
 Arrow down <kbd>&darr;</kbd> increases falling speed.
 Space <kbd>space</kbd> makes block instantly fall to bottom.
 - Points are given based on multiple factors; the total number of fallen blocks, and full rows.
 - User looses when blocks can no longer freely spawn at the top of the board.